-While making my own birthday cake, I realized I hadn't yet shared my favorite, no-fail sour cream chocolate frosting.
+While making my birthday cake, I realized I hadn't yet shared my favorite, no-fail sour cream chocolate frosting.
 So here it is.

-Why it works
+Why this recipe works

 - Cocoa powder: always use unsweetened.
 I like Hershey's unsweetened cocoa powder, Ghirardelli Premium baking cocoa, and Scharffen Berger natural cocoa powder.
 And, in my experience, the dark ones are the best (this does not apply to the super dark used for making homemade oreo cookies known as dark cocoa powder).